,

 Forest School

-As part of their rich primary school experience at Pannal, every child will participate in Forest School.
 We have an area of woodland adjacent to the school grounds and direct access to this wonderful learning environment.
-Currently, all of our year 5 and 6 children take part in a series of Forest School sessions each term.
+Currently, all of our Reception, year 5 and 6 children take part in a series of Forest School sessions each term.
 Through a balance of supported and self-initiated tasks, children learn to appreciate the natural world and their responsibility to care for it.
 They are taught to use tools safely, assess and manage risks, negotiate and cooperate with each other and value others’ strengths and opinions.
 Research has shown that Forest School develops children’s confidence, self-esteem and determination to persevere with tasks: attributes which have far reaching benefits. www.foresteducation.org

 Eco-Schools Award